SALT-NLP/group-website/README.md

 # Editting Group Website

+We have set up a workflow to automatically update https://saltlab.stanford.edu whenever there is a new commit on the `main` branch.
+So any change on the `main` branch will be directly reflected on our website.

-To avoid conflict, please open PR to edit the website!
+**To avoid conflict, please open PR to edit the website!** The `main` branch is protected from direct commits.

 ## Basic Edit